David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Mar.
 1258:** Tran Thai Tong ceded the throne to his son, Tran Hoang (Tran Thanh Tong).
 *   **1267:** The Yuan dynasty presented "six demands" to Dai Viet, including that the Tran king must pay tribute in person and allow the appointment of administrators.
 *   **1272:** Le Van Huu completed the *Dai Viet su ky*, the first national history of Vietnam.
+*   **Oct.
+24, 1278:** Emperor Trần Thánh Tông abdicated the throne in favor of Crown Prince Trần Khâm (later known as Emperor Trần Nhân Tông).
+*   **1282:** The first work written in chữ Nôm (Vietnamese demotic script) was *Văn tế cá sấu* (Eulogy for the Crocodile) by Nguyễn Thuyên, composed during the Trần dynasty.
+This was a text commissioned by Emperor Trần Nhân Tông to drive away a crocodile that had appeared in the Red River.
 *   **Dec.
 1282:** Yuan forces under the command of Sogetu attacked Champa, initiating the plan to invade Dai Viet from the south.
 *   **Mar.
 19, 1283:** Yuan forces under Sogetu were defeated by the Champa army and had to retreat.
 *   **Dec.
 1284:** King Tran convened the Dien Hong Conference, asking for the opinions of elders throughout the country on whether to make peace or fight.